Frequently asked questions:

 Oh right.
 How can I join?!

 It's easy!
-Email one of our freshman and new-member managers at firstname.lastname@example.org (if you're a guy) and email@example.com (if you're a girl).
+Email one of our freshman and new member managers at email@example.com or firstname.lastname@example.org.
 The freshman managers help bring new members into the band and are responsible for making sure your first season with the Marching 97 goes smoothly from band camp to the last game of the season.